necolas/dotfiles/README.md

 * [vim-markdown](https://github.com/tpope/vim-markdown)
 * [vim-pathogen](https://github.com/tpope/vim-pathogen)

 N.B.
-If your pre-existing Homebrew installation is not in `usr/local` then you must add your custom location's `bin` to the PATH in `.bash_profile.local`:
+If your pre-existing Homebrew installation is not in `/usr/local` then you must prepend your custom installation's `bin` to the PATH in `.bash_profile.local`:

 ```bash
 # Add `brew` command's custom location to PATH